Excused Absences and Approved Exam Extensions

 Do not make travel or conference plans until you have determined whether or not an absence will be excused.
-An excused absence may be granted for the following reasons:
+An excused absence or exam extension may be granted for the following reasons:

 - Illness: An excused absence may be granted if you are ill.
 For your own sake and the sake of others, you should not attend classes, see patients, or take exams if you are sick.
 An excused absence due to illness requires a note from Health Services or your physician.